jaylim13/YeezyBot/README.md

 # HappyFriendBotProject

-This is a Reddit bot that utilizes Reddit API's in order to auto comment on posts with the keyword "yeezy"
+This is a Reddit bot that utilizes Reddit API's in order to auto-comment Kanye quotes on posts with the keyword "yeezy"